 Cam and Mitch are having a nice breakfast with Jay, but it turns out jay only invites them to breakfast because he has to meet a club minimum in order to keep his membership.
 We learn that Jay also buys people gifts from the club shop so that he can help his balance and even offers to get Cam and Mitch some spa services.
 This incentive mechanism by the club ensures that people aren’t just joining the club for the golf perks, which have relatively low profit margins.

 See more: altruism, gift giving, incentives, self interest

-Cam and Mitch have decided to get Jay and Gloria a special gift off registry for their new baby’s nursery.
+Cam and Mitch have decided to get Jay and Gloria a special gift for Gloria’s impending birth.
+Jay and Gloria have both created a registry of gifts they would like, but Cam has decided to go “off registry” because he believes Jay and Gloria don’t really know what they want.
 Mitch seems concerned that they will not appreciate it.